dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```

 ###### Assertions
-By default assertions are turned off.
+By default, assertions are turned off.
 You should use `-ea` or `-enableassertions` flag on `java` in order for them to work.
 Since assertion fail throws `AssertionError`, it's considered a bad practice trying to catch and recover.
 Although you can do it.
 If you want to disable assertion use `-da` or `-disableassertions`.
 You can enable/disable assertions from specific class/package `-ea:mypackage`.
 You can have multiple line ea or da.
-For example if you want to enable them in general but disable for mypackage `java -ea -da:mypackage`.
-If you want to enable/disable assertions for system classes (classes from JDK) use `-enablesystemasserstions`/`-esa` or `-disablesystemassertions`/`-dsa`
-If you want to enable/disable assertions for all subpackages use 3 dots `...` (called ellipsis). `java -ea:package1... -da:package2...
+For example if you want to enable them in general but disable for package `java -ea -da:mypackage`.
+If you want to enable/disable assertions for system classes (classes from JDK) use `-enablesystemasserstions`/`-esa` or `-disablesystemassertions`/`-dsa`If you want to enable/disable assertions for all subpackages use 3 dots `...` (called ellipsis). `java -ea:package1... -da:package2...
 Main`.
 Since assertions can be turned off by the will of user, it's not a good practice to verify `public` methods input params with assertions.
 It's better to use runtime exceptions for this purpose.
 Yet you can use assertions in `private` methods.
 The reason is since data into private methods goes by developer, so in case of error, he would find it during development.
 If you want assertions to be enabled you can force user of your program to use it
 ```java
 public class App {